Swastika: Americas

 A digital illustration of Horned Serpent by the artist Herb Roe.
 Based on an engraved shell cup in the Craig B style (designated Engraved shell cup number 229) from Spiro, Oklahoma.

 The swastika has been used in the art and iconography of multiple indigenous peoples of North America, including the Hopi, Navajo, and Tlingit.
 Swastikas were founds on pottery from the Mississippi valley and on copper objects in the Hopewell Mounds in Ross County, Ohio, and on objects associated with the Southeastern Ceremonial Complex (S.E.C.C.).
 To the Hopi it represents the wandering Hopi clan.
 The Navajo symbol, called tsin náálwołí ("whirling log"), represents humanity and life, and is used in healing rituals.

 A brightly coloured First Nations saddle featuring swastika designs is on display at the Royal Saskatchewan Museum in Canada.

 Before the 1930s, the symbol for the 45th Infantry Division of the United States Army was a red diamond with a yellow swastika, a tribute to the large Native American population in the southwestern United States.
 It was later replaced with a thunderbird symbol.

-In the 20th century, traders encouraged Native American artists to use the symbol in their crafts, and it was used by the US Army 45th Infantry Division, an all-Native American division.
+In the 20th century, traders encouraged Native American artists to use the symbol in their crafts; it was used by the US Army 45th Infantry Division, an all-Native American division.
 The symbol lost popularity in the 1930s due to its associations with Nazi Germany.
-In 1940, partially due to government encouragement, community leaders from several different Native American tribes made a statement promising to no longer use the symbol.
+In 1940, in part due to government encouragement, community leaders from several Native American tribes issued a statement promising not to use the symbol.
 However, the symbol has continued to be used by Native American groups, both in reference to the original symbol and as a memorial to the 45th Division, despite external objections to its use.
 The symbol was used on state road signs in Arizona from the 1920s until the 1940s.

 The town of Swastika, Ontario, and the hamlet of Swastika, New York were named after the symbol.

-From 1909 to 1916, the K-R-I-T automobile, manufactured in Detroit, Michigan, used a right-facing swastika as their trademark.
+From 1909 to 1916, the K-R-I-T automobile, manufactured in Detroit, Michigan, used a right-facing swastika as its trademark.